VECTREN wants a new power plant and more rate hikes! Tell them NO WAY!

 In testimony recently filed in the current base rate case of Indianapolis Power & Light, the OUCC wrote that “coal-fired generation deployment is uneconomic and that even natural gas fired generation is becoming uneconomical when compared to renewable deployment.
 The economic viability of those gas fired units is even riskier as battery deployment and technology advances.”

-Vectren should stop throwing good money after bad and being to transition away from fossil fuels by making meaningful investments in energy efficiency and sustainable and truly clean energy, like solar and wind.
+Vectren should stop throwing good money after bad and begin to transition away from fossil fuels by making meaningful investments in energy efficiency and sustainable and truly clean energy, like solar and wind.
 Utility-scale solar and wind are now cheaper than coal-fired power plants and are cost-competitive with new gas-fired power plants.

 Investments in energy efficiency, and solar and wind power provide local jobs which can’t be outsourced, are far better for our environment and our health, and utilize the inexhaustible and free resources of Indiana sunshine and wind, without polluting our air and water and exposing customers to significant risk.